-This guide is a quick reference for Priority 2 determinand identification.
+The guide is a quick reference for Priority 2 and Priority 3 determinand identification.
 Further detail is contained in the appendix.
 The guide contains the following sections:

-- Priority 2 determinand identification and the PHRMP review cycle
+- Priority 2 and 3 determinand identification and the water safety plan review cycle

 - identification process overview

 - what to sample for

 - when and where to sample.

+- monitoring Priority 3 determinands.